-Conscience's mission is to address the lack of effective treatments for diseases with market uncertainty or limited size.
-Our scope of disease areas includes orphan diseases and antimicrobial resistance.
+Conscience's mission is to address the lack of effective treatments for diseases with market uncertainty or limited size, such as, but not limited to, orphan diseases and antimicrobial resistance.

 To be considered for support, applications must address a lack of therapies in disease areas with a limited number of active pharmaceutical programs.
 The project must fall within Technology Readiness Levels (TRLs) 2 to 6.